1601-mma2013/Digitize/README.md

 7. Around 11p.m before she go to bed, she turn on the apps and check again all the order list form her customer and reply all of them to make sure the service provided is good enough and they will shop her online bountique often.

 ### b.
 Requirements
-Describe necessary capabilities of the product

 1. Functional and data needs

 2. user mental models

  Seller
   -show their clothes without space limit.
  Buyer
   -choose their clothes without travel to the shop.

 3. design imperatives

  -can show exact cloth size on the user body with camera.

 4. product vision